 - Queen's Blade uses a cypher of English (at least in the sequel QB Rebellion).
 Subverted, as anyone can easily read those runes if you notice them enough.

-- In Yu Gi Oh ZEXAL, the "alien language" seen on the Numbers cards is actually a cipher of Japanese katakana.
+- In Yu-Gi-Oh!
+ZEXAL, the Astral glyph "alien language" on the Numbers cards is a cipher of Japanese katakana, while the Numbers symbols correspond to Arabic numerals/European digits.
 Likewise, the Varians' writing system is a cipher of the Roman alphabet.

 - A variant is also seen in the original series, where the text on The Seal of Orichalcos is written in romanized Japanese using the Enochian alphabet.